Luobata/luobata-wiki/vue-validator-help/README.md

 errors: {
     input: true,
-    inputError: '', // the error text is defined by you config more detail in component };
+    inputError: '', // the error text is defined by you config more detail in component
+    inputTarget: '', // it will be a HTMLElementDiv
+};
 ```